mejk/computer-stuff/vnc-how-to-use.md

 **2.1 Case 1: Using putty and TigerVNC**

+- This assumes that putty has been installed
-- You need to login to the remote computer and start the server using your `ssh client`.
+- You need to login to the remote computer and start the server using your `ssh client` (putty in this case).
 That means executing steps **1.2 - 1.3**
 - Create a tunnel using putty.
   - See these sites for instrcutions:
     - [How to Tunnel VNC over SSH](https://helpdeskgeek.com/how-to/tunnel-vnc-over-ssh/)